faraz9993/Azure_Devops_.NET/README.md

 # Deployment of .NET application on Azure WebApp and FunctionApp.

-### We have our code pushed in GitHub repo.
+### We have our code of .NET application pushed in GitHub repo.
 The code is fetched from GitHub repo to the Azure DevOps CI/CD pipeline and deployed on Azure resources such as WebApp and FunctionApp.

 ### We need to create resources such as WebApp and FuunctionApp on Microsoft Azure.